wrld3d/wrld-indoor-maps-api/TUTORIAL.md

   This will generate unique features ids.
 Each feature id starts with the interior level id (e.g., level 2 features will have ids 21, 22, 23..., level 3 features will have ids 31, 32, 33...)

-- Verify the ids have been generated correctly by opening the layer's Attribute Table

-  Layer > Open Attribute Table
+- Verify the ids have been generated correctly by opening the layer's Attribute Table (Layer > Open Attribute Table).

   Here's Westport House level 2 with auto-generated ids: